KRFOSS/kali-docs/installation/hard-disk-install/index.md

 {{% /notice %}}

 {{% notice info %}}
-If you are using the **Live** image, you will not have the following stage
+If you are using the **Live** image, you will not have the following stage.
 {{% /notice %}}

 14. Next you can select which [metapackages](/docs/general-use/metapackages/) you would like to install.
 The default selections will install a standard Kali Linux system and you don't really have to change anything here.

 Please [refer to this guide](/docs/introduction/what-image-to-download/#which-desktop-environment-and-software-collection-to-choose-during-installation) if you prefer to change the default selections.

 ![](setup-default-metapackages.png)